How to Use this Catalog

 The Nashville State Community College Paralegal Studies program is approved by the American Bar Association, Standing Committee on Paralegals (Approval Commission).

 The Nashville State Community College Nursing Program has full approval status by the Tennessee Board of Nursing.
-The Board of Commissioners of the Accreditation Commission for Education in Nursing (ACEN, formerly the NLNAC) has granted the Nashville State Community College Nursing Program initial accreditation.
-The next scheduled accreditation site visit will be in Spring 2018.
+The Board of Commissioners of the Accreditation Commission for Education in Nursing (ACEN) has granted the Nashville State Community College Nursing Program continuing accreditation.
+The next accreditation site visit will be conducted Spring 2026.

 The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Surgical Technology and Surgical Assisting.